orcchg/StockShockAndroid/README.md

 - Networking with OkHttp + Retrofit (rest) and Scarlet (web-socket)
 - Local database with Room, cache-first solutions
 - Navigation based on action ids and deeplinks with Navigation Lib and Safe Args from Jetpack
-- Dynamic Feature Modules support
+- Dynamic Feature Modules support (see `:feature:stock_details:stock_details_main`)
 - Static analysis tools (ktlint, spotless, detekt) are also integrated and applied
 - Algorithmic-based solutions (search by prefix based on case-insensitive Trie), covered with unit tests
 - Kotlin 100% at best, extension functions, operators, etc.

 Architecture is based on 3 layers: Data, Domain and Presentation.
-Each layers has it's own representation in gradle projects (gradle modules).
+Each layer has it's own representation in gradle projects (gradle modules).
 Let's consider `:feature:stock_list` module, it consists of the following:

 - api       | feature's domain models + **FeatureInteractor** interface
 - data      | the whole data layer of a feature
-  - api     | feature's data models + **FeatureRepository** intefaces
+  - api     | a set of **FeatureRepository** intefaces
   - fake    | fake implementation of **FeatureRepository** interfaces
-  - finnhub | fake implementation of **FeatureRepository** interfaces based on Finnhub API
+  - finnhub | real implementation of **FeatureRepository** interfaces based on Finnhub API
-  - wiring  | di logic to wire interfaces from :api with implementation
+  - wiring  | di logic to wire the interfaces from `:api` with implementation
 - demo      | standalone demo app with ui based on fake implementation
 - fake      | fake implementation of **FeatureInteractor** and business logic
 - impl      | real implementation of **FeatureInteractor** and business logic